nikokozak/covidmap-dist/README.md

 ### What do I do?

 This is a quick and dirty project I undertook to get familiarized with Docker and data-scraping in Python.
+The result is a full deployment ready COVID tracker that lives in two docker containers.
+The chart was built with vanilla D3 - it takes multiple datasets, compares them, re-computes its scales and generators, and animates into the new overall state.
+Helplines are drawn as the user hovers across these datapoints - the numbers and date on the legend change to reflect the user's position.
+Datasets can be added and removed dynamically.

+The main chart coalesces disparate sources of information into one understandable page.
+The delta for some measurements is calculated, as well as the mean for others.

 ### Play with me